and welcome to our German Word of the Day. This time, we’ll take a look at the meaning of

 And of course, if you have any questions about stecken, or specific uses of to stick or some other prefix versions of stecken … just leave me a comment and we’ll clear it all up.

 I hope you liked it, have a great week and see you next time.

 0 of 11 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 11 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What’s the core idea of stecken?
+0 of 11 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What’s the core idea of stecken?
 What’s a colloquial way to ask where someone is?
 Which of the following prefix versions of stecken means “to hide” What’s the proper translation for “hidden”?
 Which of the following statements is true?
 What’s the main meaning of anstecken?
 What’s contagious in German?
 Ein Stecker is…?

 0 Essay(s) Pending (Possible Point(s): 0)